webup/langgraph-exercise-book/mcpdoc/exercise.md

 [llms.txt](https://llmstxt.org/) is a website index for LLMs, providing background information, guidance, and links to detailed markdown files.
 IDEs like Cursor and Windsurf or apps like Claude Code/Desktop can use `llms.txt` to retrieve context for tasks.
 However, these apps use different built-in tools to read and process files like `llms.txt`.
 The retrieval process can be opaque, and there is not always a way to audit the tool calls or the context returned.

 [MCP](https://github.com/modelcontextprotocol) offers a way for developers to have *full control* over tools used by these applications.
-Here, we create [an open source MCP server](https://github.com/modelcontextprotocol) to provide MCP host applications (e.g., Cursor, Windsurf, Claude Code/Desktop) with (1) a user-defined list of `llms.txt` files and (2) a simple  `fetch_docs` tool read URLs within any of the provided `llms.txt` files.
+Here, we create [an open source MCP server](https://github.com/langchain-ai/mcpdoc) called `mcpdoc` to provide MCP host applications (e.g., Cursor, Windsurf, Claude Code/Desktop) with (1) a user-defined list of `llms.txt` files and (2) a simple  `fetch_docs` tool read URLs within any of the provided `llms.txt` files.
 This allows the user to audit each tool call as well as the context returned.

 ![](https://github.com/user-attachments/assets/736f8f55-833d-4200-b833-5fca01a09e1b)